Backbone81/membership/docs/design.md

 protocol step which is driven by the scheduler (executing direct pings, executing indirect pings and handling timeouts at the end of the protocol period) must complete in under 1 millisecond, preferably in under 500 microseconds.
-This ensures that one step of the algorithm is guaranteed to complete within a single timeslice allocated by the operating scheduler and is less likely to be preempted.
+This ensures that one step of the algorithm is guaranteed to complete within a single timeslice allocated by the operating system scheduler and is less likely to be preempted.

 While the described goal is achievable in a lot of situations, some functionality scales linear with the size of the cluster.
 This is for example the case for a full membership list sync done with some other member or the listing of